zxc916684603/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 If you set `InstanceType` as one of the [Phased-out instance types](https://www.alibabacloud.com/help/faq-detail/55263.htm), the default value is none.

-`Otherwise,` the default value is optimized.
+Otherwise, the default value is `optimized`.

 |
 |SystemDisk.Category|String|No|The category of the system disk.
 Optional values:-   Cloud: Basic cloud disk.